gitAGecon/PRISM-daily-data/README.md

 If program fails to run due to connection error then delete all prism files in sub-folder (1984-1986 in example)

 gsub functions make long variable names shorter by deleting the string in quotes - necessary to read into sas

+change tmax to tmin or ppt or other variables as decided